tamimology/synology-to-ubuntu-migration/README.md

 ### If it was not successfull, refer this [guide](https://docs.docker.com/engine/install/linux-postinstall/) and see what suits your case

-Last step is to make sure that _docekr_ is started on boot
+The last step is to make sure that _docekr_ is started on boot
 ```
 sudo systemctl enable docker.service